Buffalo Exchange

 Advertising

 On Ashland Avenue, you’ll find a retro paradise where Cheesasaurus Rex is still king, the Looney Tunes are basketball stars and New Kids on the Block are still the boy band of choice.
 Welcome to Fad2Fresh, a vintage shop specializing in apparel celebrating the cultural and fashion touchstones of our youth.
-After winning over fans at trunk shows and vintage fairs around Chicagoland with their nostalgic treasures, Alex Jones and Abigail Millner opened their storefront in Andersonville last summer.
+After winning over fans at trunk shows and vintage fairs around Chicagoland with their nostalgic treasures, Alex Jones and Abigail Millner opened their storefront in Andersonville in 2022.
 Stop in for a shopping experience that your inner ‘80s or ‘90s kid won’t forget.

 • Shopping